Merchant's Role in PCI Compliance

 - Merchants must designate a Primary PCI Contact for each credit card processing environment and a data management group of individuals, as appropriate, who are assigned various PCI component responsibilities within the department/unit.
 The PCI Contact and all other individuals assigned will assist with completing the self-assessment questionnaire for their merchant.

 - To comply with PCI DSS, a Merchant must certify their compliance by completing an annual self-assessment questionnaire (SAQ).
 While each merchant is responsible for managing their compliance, the PCI Compliance Officer will assist with completing the SAQ documentation.

 - PCI Attestation of Compliance reports are attestations annually at a single point-in-time; however, Merchants are obligated as part of their conditions of accepting credit cards, to be compliant at all times (24x7x365).

 - Changes to the processing environment (e.g., changing POS security settings, changing terminals, etc.) might affect the PCI Attestation of Compliance questionnaire and general overall security of the system and credit card processing.
 Before upgrading a PCI system, software and hardware securityty validations must be procured.
 Vendors must provide Merchants with the appropriate PCI validations for the new application and hardware prior to an upgrade.
 Once an upgrade occurs, the PCI Compliance Officer will request that IT perform a PCI penetration test against the modified system to ensure that all security controls are in place.

-What documents need to be maintained by a Merchant?
+What documentation needs to be maintained by a Merchant?